aws-samples/sqlservertools/README.md

  ## Prerequisites
   The Script will only works on windows with PowerShell Script and Excel Sheet .
-The Excel sheet is needed for the rds. recommendation.
+The Excel sheet is needed for the rds recommendation.
-  You can still run the Tool without excel Sheet it will just not generate the RDS instance.
-Recommendation
+  You can still run the Tool without excel Sheet it will just not generate the RDS instance Recommendation.
+  Sqlserver Module needed to be importnaed and installed into your powershell.
+  TCP port to your sql server wehther default or not needs to be opened .
   ## Execution

   The tool will run from cmd prompt in 2 different modes Windows or Sql server :